AdamM1909/graphthink/README.md

 A better way of expanding knowledge.
-Graphthink will start by putting flashcards into the spatial domain and aims to add a distance / graph connection component to a standard spaced repetion study schedule.
+Graphthink will start by putting flashcards into the spatial domain and aims to add a distance / graph connection component to a standard spaced repetition study schedule.